jajaperson/PKM/Vault/Zen/Fundamental theorem of arithmetic.md

 > We can then show that given any two sequences of primes factorising some  integer $n > 1$,
 > any element of one must be an element of the other. <span class="QED"/>

+More generally, a ring in which this holds is called a [[Unique factorization domain]].

 #
 ---